Pre-Expansivity in Cellular Automata: Cellular Automata on , with

-\begin{theo} If a CA of dimension $d\geq 2$ is linear over an Abelian group then it is not pre-expansive. \end{theo} \begin{proof} First, if $G$ is the Abelian group of the theorem it can be decomposed in a direct product $G=G_p\times G'$ where $G_p$ is a finite $p$-group for some prime $p$ and $G'$ is a group whose order $m$ is such that $p$ doesn't divide $m$ (structure theorem for finite Abelian groups, see \cite{textbookabeliangroups}).
+\begin{theo} No Abelian CA of dimension $d\geq 2$ is pre-expansive. \end{theo} \begin{proof} First, if $G$ is the Abelian group of the theorem it can be decomposed in a direct product $G=G_p\times G'$ where $G_p$ is a finite $p$-group for some prime $p$ and $G'$ is a group whose order $m$ is such that $p$ doesn't divide $m$ (structure theorem for finite Abelian groups, see \cite{textbookabeliangroups}).
 Then $F$ is isomorphic to ${F_p\times F'}$ according to Lemma~\ref{lem:groupdecomp}, where $F_p$ is linear over $G_p$.
 Moreover if $F$ is pre-expansive, then $F_p$ must also be pre-expansive (by Proposition~\ref{prop:general}).
 It is therefore sufficient to show the Theorem for $p$-groups.

 Now consider $F$ of dimension $d\geq 2$ linear over a $p$-group and some $m\geq0$.
 By Lemma~\ref{lem:prefijotraza}, we know that the trace $T_m$ of a finite configuration of size $n$ is determined by its prefix of size $\lambda(n)$ where ${\lambda\in O(n)}$.
 The number of such finite configurations grows like $\alpha^{n^d}$ for some $\alpha>0$ and the number of prefixes of $T_m$ of length $\lambda(n)$ grows like $\beta^{\lambda(n)}$ for some $\beta>0$ which depends only on $m$, $G_p$ and $d$.
 Since $d\geq 2$ and $\lambda$ is linear we deduce for $n$ large enough that two finite configurations of size $n$ have the same trace $T_m$.
 Therefore $T_m$ is not pre-injective and by Proposition~\ref{prop:general}, $F$ is not pre-expansive. \end{proof}